peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 support generalized notifications, and a unified approach that works independently of the notification method is specified in this section.

-## Signaling Method {#signaling}

-Parents participating in the discovery scheme for the purpose of delegation maintenance notifications MUST publish endpoint information using the record type defined in {{dsyncrdtype}}.
+Parents participating in the discovery scheme for the purpose of delegation maintenance notifications MUST publish endpoint information using the record type defined in {{dsyncrdtype}} under the `_dsync` domain as described in the following subsection.

+It is RECOMMENDED to secure the corresponding zone with DNSSEC.
 A parent MUST NOT publish more than one DSYNC record for each combination of rrtype and scheme.

+For practical purposes, the parent MAY delegate the `_dsync` domain as a separate zone, and/or synthesize records under it.
+If child-specificity is not needed, the parent can publish a wildcard DSYNC record.

+## Wildcard Method

 If the parent itself performs CDS/CDNSKEY or CSYNC processing, or if the parent forwards the notifications internally to the designated party